• Fig. 5 The relationship between locations and the nature of time

 • DH Faculty Meeting and Celebration

 Thursday, December 1st, 4:00PM-5:30PM MSU Libraries, Green Room, 4th Floor West Please join us as the Digital Humanities at MSU community comes together toward the end of the semester!
 The DH Faculty will begin the gathering with a brief faculty meeting, and all are welcome.
-After the meeting portion of the event, we look forward
+After the meeting portion of the event, we look forward to gathering around food to hear about successes and opportunities, and to reconnect and socialize.

 Continue Reading